-People often ask me, “what’s so special about your line of Korean sauces?” and I respond by saying, “It’s our gochujang.”
-Most people typically respond with a blank stare, having never heard of the word “gochujang” before.
-I go on to tell them how gochujang is Korean hot pepper paste and that it’s been a quintessential part of Korean cuisine for nearly 2000 years!
-The combination of ingredients, namely soybeans, rice, and chili peppers, along with the fermentation process, creates sweet, savory, and spicy flavor profiles.
+People will ask me, “What’s so special about your line of Korean sauces?” and I respond by saying, “It’s our gochujang,” which is often met with a blank stare.
+I go on to tell them how gochujang is Korean hot pepper paste that has been a quintessential part of Korean cuisine for nearly 2000 years!
+The combination of ingredients (namely chili peppers, rice, and soybeans), along with the fermentation process, creates sweet, savory, and spicy flavor profiles.
 While this explanation generally helps people understand gochujang, it doesn’t dive deeper into the arduous, meticulous, and loving process of creating the miracle Korean chili paste behind all of our sauces.

-As many of you know, especially those who have been following KPOP Foods since we first launched via Kickstarter, our original KPOP Sauce is a gochujang sauce based on a 70-year-old family recipe that was passed down from my grandmother.
-While this recipe is key, the sauce also comes down to its gochujang and the type of gochujang being used.
-But before getting into the preparation process and ingredients, let’s first learn a little more about gochujang.
+As many of you know, especially those who have been following us since we first launched via Kickstarter, our original KPOP Sauce is a gochujang sauce based on a 70-year-old family recipe that was passed down from my grandmother.
+While this recipe is key, the sauce also comes down to the type of gochujang being used.
+But before getting into the preparation process & ingredients, let’s first learn a little more about gochujang.

-Aside from coming in large rectangular containers that take up a significant amount of space, gochujang’s texture and potency can make it difficult to cook with leading to the rise of gochujang sauces.
-However, once people discover gochujang’s unmistakable flavor, it quickly becomes a household item, complementing rice bowls, meats, vegetables, and more.
-Read about the 7 most popular dishes using gochujang.
+Aside from coming in large containers that take up a significant amount of space, gochujang’s texture and potency can make it difficult to cook with, leading to the rise of gochujang sauces.
+However, once people discover gochujang’s unmistakable flavor, it quickly becomes a household item, complementing rice bowls, meats, vegetables, and more!

 When we started KPOP Foods, we knew we wanted to begin with some sort of gochujang sauce, capturing key Korean flavors in an easy-to-use format.
-KPOP Foods’ Head of Product and Product Development, Chris Oh, shared our vision and love for gochujang and used it to create KPOP Kimchi Mayo Sauce, KPOP Honey Glaze, and KPOP XXX Sauce.
-While each of our sauces vary the amounts of gochujang incorporated along with other ingredients, without the Korean chili paste, we wouldn’t be where we are today.
+Our Head of Product & Product Development, Chris Oh, shared our vision and love for gochujang and used it to create KPOP Kimchi Mayo Sauce, KPOP Honey Glaze, and KPOP XXX Sauce.
+Each of our sauces vary the amounts of gochujang incorporated, but without this Korean chili paste, we wouldn’t be where we are today.

 So what makes one type of gochujang better than another?
-When thinking about gochujang, several aspects define its flavor – spiciness, sweetness, and richness, or umami.
-The best gochujang hits these notes through the quality of ingredients used and its production process.
+When thinking about gochujang, several aspects define its flavor: spiciness, sweetness, and richness, or umami.
+The best gochujang hits all these notes through the quality of ingredients used and its production process.